rebaze/integrity/README.md

 - Embeddable
 - Low footprint

-Small Java library implementing Merkle Trees (https://en.m.wikipedia.org/wiki/Merkle_tree).
+Small Java library for creating Merkle Trees (https://en.m.wikipedia.org/wiki/Merkle_tree) to be used in blockchain-like technologies.

 ## What is this good for